CodeCraftingJenny/Shopping-Cart-System/README.md

 ## Background

-This program is a customer tracking system where customers can create a customized order.
+This program is a shopping cart system where customers can create an order.
 The store offers four items that can be customized: beanies, caps, tote bags, and hoodies.
-Customers can add letters and pictures onto these items.
 Customers will be able to add items to their cart and place orders.
-To place an order, customers will have to input their name, address, phone number, and select whether they would like it delivered or picked up.
-I have chosen this idea for my personal project because I have an interest in business and I feel that I would learn a lot from trying to create this customer tracking system.
+To place an order, customers will have to  input their name, address, phone number.
+I have chosen this idea for my  personal project because I have an interest in business and I feel that I would learn a  lot from trying to create this.

 User Stories